envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Don't ignore rejected promises
+##### Are you handling rejected Promises correctly?

 Proper handling of Promise rejections is crucial for maintaining robust applications.
 Just like with try/catch blocks, ignoring Promise rejections can lead to silent failures, making debugging difficult and potentially leaving your application in an inconsistent state.

 **Bad:**
 ```javascript